magneticio/vamp.io/content/documentation/tutorials/smarter-releasing-on-kubernetes.md

 3. Adjust the weight slider to distribute traffic 50% / 50% between the two versions
   ![](/images/screens/v100/tut2/vampee-environment-gateways-sava-internal-editweights5050.png)
 4. Click **Save** and Vamp will adjust the route weights accordingly
-5. If you have `kubectl proxy` running on port 8001, open http://localhost:8001/api/v1/namespaces/vampio-organization-environment/services/sava-product/proxy/products/ie in your web browser.
-  Each time you refresh the page the output will switch between version 1.0 (without image data) and a version 2.0 (with image data).

 {{< note title="What next?" >}}
 * Find out more about the synergy between [Vamp and Kubernetes](/documentation/how-vamp-works/v1.0.0/vamp-and-kubernetes/)